Non-Religious Belief Groups

 - Participating in the kind of projects highlighted under the sections for national and local faith communities, local inter faith groups, and others

-These are just a few ideas drawn from participation in the Week and consultation with Humanism UK's Dialogue Officer.
+These are just a few ideas drawn from participation in the Week and consultation with Humanists UK's Dialogue Officer.

 Note on an Inter Faith Week 2009 event held by the Inter Faith Network for the UK in association with the British Humanist Association (now Humanism UK).